 Like most things in nature, there is a good reason for the corpse flower's pungent smell.
 It helps attract pollinators!
 Experts believe it is hard for the plant to compete with natural pollinators like bees in the wild.
 Hence, it evolved to produce a foul smell to attract insects like flies, beetles, and wasps that feed on dead animals.
 The stench draws the unsuspecting creatures to the massive flower filled with sticky pollen.
 Once that occurs, the flower withers, enabling the insects to escape with the pollen stuck to their bodies.
 Researchers do not know how far away the insects can detect the stench.
 But humans can smell it from nearly a mile away.

 In the wild, titan arums can only be found in the equatorial forests of Sumatra, Indonesia.
 The plants can get up to 12 feet (365 cm) tall and weigh as much as 170 pounds (77 kg).
 Many conservatories around the world cultivate the giant plants.
-However, fewer than 1,000 have flowered since record-keeping began in 1889.
+However, very few have flowered since record-keeping began in 1889.
 It is no wonder that the opening of these foul-smelling flowers causes such excitement.